neuroinformatics-unit/spikewrap/README.md

 Preprocessing options are set in `yaml` configuration files stored in `sbi_ephys/sbi_ephys/configs/`.
 A default pipeline is stored in `test.yaml`.

-Custom preprocessing configuration files may be passed to the `config_name` argument, by passing the full path to the `.yaml` configuration file **TODO**.
+Custom preprocessing configuration files may be passed to the `config_name` argument, by passing the full path to the `.yaml` configuration file.
 Configuration files are structured as a dictinoary with keys indicating the order ro run preprocessing, and values containing a list in which the first element in the name of the preprocessing to run, and the second element a dictionary containing options.

 ### Visualise Preprocessing